Coltan: Mining

-For Congolese, mining is the readiest source of income, because the work is consistently available, even if only for a dollar a day.
+For Congolese, mining is the readiest source of income, because the work is consistently available, even if only for the equivalent of one US dollar a day.
 The work can be laborious; miners can walk for days into the forest to reach the ore, scratch it from the earth with hand tools, and pan it.
 About 90% of young men in Congo have done this.
 Research found that many Congolese leave farming because they need money quickly and cannot wait for crops to grow.
 Farming also presents its own obstacles.
 For example, the lack of roads in the Congolese interior makes it extremely difficult to transport produce to market and a harvest can be seized by militias or the military.
 With their food gone, people resort to mining to survive.
 But organized mines may be run by corrupt groups such as militias.
 The Congolese mine coltan with few tools, no safety procedures, and often no mining experience.
 No government aid or intervention is available in many unethical and abusive circumstances.
 Miners consider coltan mining a way to provide for themselves in the face of widespread war and conflict and a government that has no concern for their welfare.

 A 2007 study of the radioactivity of the coltan mined in Masisi and other parts of the North Kivu Province found "that grinding and sieving coltan can give rise to high occupational doses, up to 18 mSv per year on average."